-The Director of Corporate Governance/Board Secretary shall ensure effective secretariat support is provided to the committee.
+The Director of Corporate Governance shall ensure effective secretariat support is provided to the committee.

-5.4 Support to Committee Members
+Support to Committee Members

-5.4.1 The Board Secretary, on behalf of the Committee Chair, shall:
+The Director of Corporate Governance, on behalf of the Committee Chair, shall:

 - Arrange the provision of advice and support to Committee members on any aspect related to the conduct of their role; and - Ensure the provision of a programme of development for Committee members as part of the overall Board Development programme.